serenity-kit/serenity-tools/packages/trust-chain/README.md

 - [Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) is currently not supported.
 A future evolution of the project ideally uses a [ratchet](https://en.wikipedia.org/wiki/Double_Ratchet_Algorithm) to enable forward secrecy.
 Inspirations could be [DCGKA](https://eprint.iacr.org/2020/1281).
 - [Post-compromise security](https://eprint.iacr.org/2016/221.pdf) is currently not supported.
 Only when a member gets removed the synchronous encryption key and related lockboxes are replaced which leads to PCS in this case.

+## Server Authentication

+For authentication with the server the client has to request a challenge from the server.
+A nonce is returned.
+The client verifies that the nonce is prefixed with the text `"server-auth-"` followed by a UUID.
+The UUID is only verified by the length.
+Once this is confirmed the client will sign the challenge and return the signature to sign in.
+The server in the response sets a HTTP only session cookie to initialize a session.

+The purpose of the nonce prefix is to avoid the server sending any other message that the client would sign accidentally (kind of a chosen-plaintext attack).

+### Possible Improvement

+It might make sense to also include an encryption challenge to verify that the client also has access to the lockbox private key.

+This though needs caution to prevent to prevent a chosen-plaintext attack as described [here](https://crypto.stackexchange.com/a/76662).

 ## Demo

 The demo is available at [https://www.serenity.li/](https://www.serenity.li/).
 Keep in mind the data is regularily wiped.